B-cell Immunoglobulin Gene Rearrangement

 - Full Blood Count (FBC) and a WBC differential to evaluate the number, types, and maturity of white blood cells present in the blood.
 Results may reveal an increased number of lymphocytes and/or presence of abnormal lymphocytes.

 - Evaluation of blood smear, bone marrow, lymph node and/or other tissue biopsy samples.
-These samples are examined under a microscope, usually byy a Histopathologist.
+These samples are examined under a microscope, usually by a Haematopathologist or a Histopathologist.

-- If indicated, immunophenotyping is performed on blood, bone marrow, or other tissue (e.g., enlarged lymph node, tumour) using a method such as flow cytometry or immunohistochemistry.
+- In all cases, immunophenotyping is performed on blood, bone marrow, or other tissue (e.g. enlarged lymph node, tumour) using a method such as flow cytometry or immunohistochemistry.
 This test detects the presence or absence of certain markers on the membrane of the cells or inside the cells.
 These commonly used markers are called clusters of differentiation (CD) and are listed numerically.
 Patterns of antigens (presence or absence) can provide information as to whether the B-cells are clones (monoclonal) and can further help classify a B-cell lymphoma.

 A proliferation of B-cells can be benign or malignant.
-If, at this point, there is still no conclusion whether a person has a benign or malignant lymphocyte population, B-cell immunoglobulin gene rearrangement testing can be performed.
+If, at this point, there is still no conclusion whether a person has a benign or malignant lymphocyte population, B-cell immunoglobulin gene rearrangement testing can be performed to help clarify the diagnosis.

-Testing may sometimes be performed to evaluate the effectiveness of lymphoma treatment, that is, to detect residual or recurrent disease, the continued presence of abnormal monoclonal B-cells.
+Testing may sometimes be performed to evaluate the effectiveness of lymphoma treatment, that is, to detect residual (low level disease that cannot be seen under a microscope) or recurrent disease (the continued presence of abnormal monoclonal B-cells).

 When is it requested?